Krauus/doc-user-guide/docs/upgrade-to-mint-21.rst

 This is a major upgrade.
 It can take several hours.

 You will be asked to be up to date and to prepare system snapshots.
-Do not rush, do not take shortcuts.
+Do not rush; do not take shortcuts.

 Don’t hesitate to seek help if you have questions or if you face problems with the upgrade.